patrick-kidger/quax/README.md

 I think we could use this to do all kinds of crazy things.

 For example, write a nondeterministic Turing machine -- overload `lax.cond_p` to evaluate both branches, then store both of their outputs?

-We could do at least some forms of bounded dynamism: overload `lax.dot_general_p` with a while-loop based implementation that handles just the region of memory you care about.